eastside00020/eastside00020/README.md

 - Am also working on my brand EASTSIDE
 -  I’m looking to forward to be one of the best IT wizards in Kenya
 - For your graphic design needs
-- Reach me on: eastside00020@gmail commd ...
+- Reach me on: eastside00020@gmail